Warehouse Racking Strategies to Try in Your Workplace

 - Signs of failure aren’t always obvious to the untrained eye.
 Rack damage can be hidden from view by shelves stacked with inventory.
 These include bent columns, sheared or crushed frames, damaged footplates, loose or missing anchor bolts, and more.

 Rack damage can also be caused by workers overloading shelves to save time and fill empty spaces without regard to weight limitations.
 Changes in the types and weights of inventory being stored may require adjustments in the way the rack system is used.
 These changes are sometimes overlooked or ignored, which can result in a potentially unsafe workplace.

 Determining Rack Soundness and Safety

-Don’t wait for an accident to happen.
+Don’t wait for a warehouse accident to happen.
 The first step in determining the condition of warehouse racks is to establish a regular inspection schedule.
 These rack damage checks should be performed by a qualified individual who’s familiar with storage rack systems.
+Just how often should warehouse racking be inspected?
 Inspections should be conducted at least annually, and preferably more often.
 Incidents such as a lift truck collision or earthquake warrant re-inspections.
 Increased warehouse activity and heavier traffic are also reasons for an inspection since they increase the chances of racks sustaining collision damage.

 Rack systems’ uses can change as a business evolves.
 Most systems, however, are designed for specific applications and include limitations on configurations, rack heights, and max load.
 When these change, racks sometimes suffer damages that go undetected.